Todd Chrisley Fires Back At An Instagram User Who Left A Racist Comment About His Granddaughter

 Todd’s post got a lot of attention online, racking in over 200,000 likes in less than 24 hours.

 Last month Todd’s daughter Savannah Chrisley opened up regarding what they were doing as a family to come to grips with nationwide issues involving race.
-She explained that they had been having some serious discussions with Chloe and that they do at times fear for her future.
+She explained that they had been having some serious discussions with Chloe, adding that they do at times fear for her future.

 In 2018, Todd spoke out candidly regarding Chloe, noting that she had become the victim of online bullying and racist remarks when she first appeared on their reality television show, as The Inquisitr previously reported.